-The employee should be given written notice of the time, venue and purpose of the meeting and prior to the meeting should be given copies of any relevant information and evidence.
-The employee should also be given sufficient time to prepare.
+The employee should be given a minimum written notice of the time, venue and purpose of the meeting (see paragraph 13 of the 2014 Code) and prior to the meeting should be given copies of any relevant information and evidence (see paragraph 14 of the 2014 Code).
+The employee should also be given sufficient time to prepare (see paragraph 15 of the 2014 Code).

-The employee should also be advised of their right to be represented or accompanied at the meeting by a trade union representative or work colleague (see Representation below).
+The employee should also be advised of their right to be represented at the meeting by a trade union representative or work colleague (see Representation below).